SIG7Pro/RapItUp/README.md

 Welcome!

 The project here, Rap-It-Up, is still in progress.
 However, for those who'd like to read further, you may.

 ![Salem Icon (50x50 Size)](assets/images/UI/Salem50x50.png)

 ---

-This game is a soon to be playable rhythm game made in HaxeFlixel, inspired by the likes of [Friday Night Funkin'](https://www.newgrounds.com/portal/view/770371) and Parappa the Rapper.
+This game is a **soon to be** playable rhythm game made in HaxeFlixel, inspired by the likes of [Friday Night Funkin'](https://www.newgrounds.com/portal/view/770371) and [Parappa The Rapper](https://www.playstation.com/en-us/games/parappa-the-rapper-remastered/).

-Still in progress, expect some messy code.
+Still in progress, expect some messy or incomplete code.
 Placeholder graphics also used.
-Arrows from Friday Night Funkin'.

 ---